2024 All Japan High School Soccer Tournament

 The 2024 All Japan High School Soccer Tournament (第103回全国高等学校サッカー選手権大会; All Japan JFA 103rd High School Soccer Tournament) marked the 103rd edition of the referred annually contested cup for High Schools over Japan, being contested by the winning schools of the 48 prefectural qualifications.

 The defending champions were Aomori Yamada, who won the previous tournament beating in the final underdogs Ohmi, from Shiga, in the final.

 As the norm, from the first round to the quarterfinals, matches had a duration of 80 minutes, split into two halves of 40 minutes each.
 The semi-finals and the final, however, were the only ones to match the standard match length of professional football, with the duration of 90 minutes, split into two halves of 45 minutes each.
 During the tournament, should a match be tied, it directly required penalty shoot-outs, except for the final, where extra-time would be played if the match remains tied on regulation time.

-The entire tournament, including the prefectural tournament finals, was streamed on SportsBull and TVer free of charge for japanese IP only.
+The entire tournament, including the prefectural tournament finals, was streamed on SportsBull and TVer free of charge for Japanese IP only.
 On TV, the semi-finals and the final was aired nationally on NTV, while NNN, NNS and other non-network stations showed select matches from the first round to the quarterfinals.
+This tournament also first time ever the tournament was aired in overseas country, by Thai YouTube channel BG Sports in the final match.